ekAI-datmh/AI4SmallFarms/README.md

 ```

 ## Pipeline steps
-When running the pipeline, the user should use comments to run the right steps.
+When running the pipeline, the user should comment out some lines of code to run the right steps.
 The following steps are

 1. Split dataset: splits the data in the train, validate and test set.
 These splits are predetermined in input/tilesAsia.gpkg.
 The dataset in DANS is already split into these three parts, so when using the AI4SmallFarms dataset, this step can be skipped.
 2. Create patches: Because the original image tiles are too big and do not have a standard size, we need to create smaller image patches.
 It creates patches for the train, validate and test directory.